ser-rse-bridge/mapping-of-terms/index.md

 *During the development of this page, we're displaying the whole SWEBOK table of contents, but marking sections that are **not** candidates for mapping in red and noting "n/a" in the **Mapping** column.
 Eventually, we will simply avoid displaying those entries.
 Also, we're currently showing the SWEBOK page numbers, as a convenience.
 We may remove those in production.*

+{% comment %}
+  Use site.data.swebok-toc to present a "table of contents" to SWEBOK.
+  Add links to the term mapping pages for toc entries, where appropriate.

+  Add additional rows to the toc for terms that fall between one toc section and the next.
+  Specifically, the toc only goes to depth=3, so items at depth=4+ need to be added.
+{% endcomment %}
 <table style="display:table">
   <thead><tr>
     <th>Section</th><th>Heading</th><th>Page</th><th>Mapping</th>